Can Omega-3 Fish Oil Help You Lose Weight?

 Here, the jury is still out.
 A number of animal studies, and some trials with people, have found that fish oil supplementation may protect against obesity and potentially reduce or prevent further weight gain in already obese animals.
 Some studies have also indicated that omega-3s can support a better body composition and make people feel fuller.

 Still other studies of humans have found that omega-3 supplementation didn’t seem to have much of an impact on weight loss.
-Because of the variety in doses used, target groups, and other varying factors in studies, scientists really don’t have enough data at this time to say if taking fish oil supplements high in omega-3s can aid weight loss specifically.
+Because of the variety in doses used, target groups, and other varying factors in studies, scientists don’t have enough data at this time to say if taking fish oil supplements high in omega-3s can aid weight loss specifically.

-With that said, several trials have found that taking an omega-3 supplementation as part of a weight loss diet may help dieters get better results.
+With that said, several trials have found that omega-3 supplementation as part of a weight loss diet may help dieters get better results.
 For example, in one study, men who were both on a calorie restricted diet and took supplemental fish oil lost about 2.2 pounds more than men who were not in the fish oil group.
 Another study similarly found that omega-3s improved abdominal fat mass in obese individuals who were also dieting.

 Other Benefits of Omega-3s for Obesity